 Applicants seeking full admission to the program must meet one of the following requirements:

-- Graduate degree from an accredited postsecondary educational institution in the subject area or related field in which the person wants to teach
+• Hold a baccalaureate degree from a regionally accredited institution with a major in the subject area or related field in which the candidate wants to teach and an overall GPA of 3.00 higher on a 4.00 scale;

-- Both a baccalaureate degree from an accredited postsecondary educational institution and proof of passing state approved content area examination(s) in the subject area
+• Hold both a baccalaureate degree from a regionally accredited institution and proof of passing state-approved secondary content area assessment in the subject area;

 Non-Franklin College Graduate